Q & A

 Answer: Often the breeder will be interested in keeping a puppy out of a litter therefore the breeder may hold back a puppy or two for themselves, a co-owner, or show home.

-After the litter is evaluated at around 8 weeks of age it is acceptable for the breeder to place the puppy or puppies that were held back, if the litter does not have what the breeder is looking to keep for their purposes, hence an available at the last-minute puppy.
+After the litter is evaluated at around 8 weeks of age it is acceptable for the breeder to place the puppy or puppies that were held back, if the litter does not have what the breeder is looking to keep for their purposes, hence a puppy available at the last-minute.
 Much of the time those puppies are the best of the litter.

 Question: My last dog died of cancer I don't want Cancer in the line I get my new puppy from.

-Answer: Sadly, Cancer is the leading cause of death in Golden's.
+Answer: Sadly, Cancer is the leading cause of death in Golden's. and for many other breeds.
 There are no lines that are cancer free.
 What I look at when contraindicating a breeding is

 1) The occurrences (amount) of cancer in a 12-generation pedigree.